morandd/aframe-heatmap3d/README.md

 opacityMin | Minimum opacity | 0.2
 opacityMax | Max opacity | 1
-ignoreZeroValues | If true, zero values in the data will not be rendered | true scale | If true, we will stretch the image values so they fill the range 0-255. | false stackBlurRadius | Blur effect.
+ignoreZeroValues | If true, zero values in the data will not be rendered | true stretch | If true, we will stretch the image values so they fill the range 0-255. | false stackBlurRadius | Blur effect.
 See below. | null stackBlurRadiusMobile | Blur effect.
 See below. | =stackBlurRadius invertElevation | Default: white=1, black=0.
 If this is true, white=0, black=1 | false